 Research summaryWhat I do I work on differential geometry, particularly geometry related with special holonomy and calibrated submanifolds, geometric flows including Lagrangian mean curvature flow and the G2-Laplacian flow, as well as instantons.
 For further details, and if you are interested in pursuing PhD studies with me, see my research page.

 Why anyone cares The geometries I study are important from the viewpoint of Einstein metrics and gauge theory, and are related to minimal submanifolds and algebraic geometry.
 In this setting, there are striking interactions expected between the ambient manifold geometry and topology, the calibrated submanifold geometry and instantons.
 Moreover, the objects I investigate are of potential importance in high-energy theoretical physics.

-About meShort history I am a Reader in Mathematics at University College London.
+About meShort history I am a Professor of Mathematics at University College London (as of October 2018).
 I was an EPSRC Career Acceleration Fellow and, before joining UCL, a member of the Geometry group at Imperial College, London.
 I spent the academic year 07-08 at MSRI, Berkeley, working with Robert Bryant.
 My DPhil supervisor at Oxford was Dominic Joyce.
 For further details see my about page.